-If there’s one thing I’ve learned after going on dates with almost 50 men, it’s to expect the unexpected.
+If there’s one thing I’ve learned after going on first dates with a large number of men, it’s to expect the unexpected.
 I’m currently taking a break from the dating scene, the hapless loners and plump-chested braggers holding less appeal as the year wears on.
 And then, I am asked, via Twitter, if I would like to meet by The Male Nanny, my very favourite blogger (sorry to that blogging lady who posts pictures of her sodding cat all day – you’re a very close second, honestly).

 The twists here come thick and fast: he is straight, for one – not even remotely curious; and he has no idea what I look like.
 Our flirtation has been purely intellectual and refreshingly free of any carnal desire.
 Despite our difference in age, we seem a good match in personalities, yet I’m hesitant.
 My general rule is never to meet anyone from Twitter, but, like me, he’s an anonymous blogger, albeit with considerably more to lose should his identity be revealed.
 And so, after mulling it over, I agree.
 We set a time and date over email, his communiqués making me laugh out loud (an occurrence all too rare) and then it is done.
 It is happening.
 My next date, then, may be the oddest proposition of them all.

 His anonymity wrong-foots me instantly.
 Blog and Twitter comments aside, I know zero about him.
 That I will not have to impress him enough to sufficiently fancy me is quite liberating, yet confusing.
 I consider this.
 Will it be easier or harder to come across well to someone who isn’t interested in me sexually?
 Should I care?
 I realise I am thinking too much and let the brief insecurities fall away.
 I make my way to the pub.
 I am four minutes late.
 Tsk.